Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Method

-In addition to the above gradient reformualtion, the sampling required to estimate $\mathbb{E}_{x \sim p_{\theta}(x)}[\cdot]$ is performed using the PGD attack~\citep{madry2017towards} instead of SGLD.
-Specifically, the contrastive samples $x$ from the model distribution are generated by initializing from an auxiliary out-of-distribution dataset $p_{\text{ood}}$ (e.g., the 80 million tiny images dataset for CIFAR-10 training) and performing $T$ iterations of gradient ascent on the negative energy function $-E_{\theta}(x)$:
+In addition to the above gradient reformulation, we follow \citet{yin2022learning} in replacing JEM's SGLD sampling with PGD, initializing from an auxiliary out-of-distribution dataset $p_{\text{ood}}$ (e.g., the 80 Million Tiny Images dataset \citep{torralba200880} for CIFAR-10).
+Concretely, contrastive samples are generated by performing $T$ steps of normalized gradient descent on $E_{\theta}(x)$:

-where $E_{\theta}(x)$ is the marginal energy function defined in \Cref{eq:marginal_density}, $\eta$ is the step size, and $T$ is the total number of PGD steps.
-Using the update direction suggested by \Cref{eq:user_grad_final} is equivalent to minimizing the Binary Cross-Entropy (BCE) loss: